Configuring SIP Message Manipulation

 The device also supports a built-in SIP message normalization feature that can be enabled per Message Manipulation rule.
 The normalization feature removes unknown SIP message elements before forwarding the message.
 These elements can include SIP headers, SIP header parameters, and SDP body fields.

-The SIP message manipulation feature supports the following:
+The device's SIP message manipulation feature supports the following:

 ■ | Topology hiding (generally present in SIP headers such as Via, Record Route, Route and Service-Route). |

-The following figure illustrates an example of a SIP message that is manipulated by the device as follows:
+The following figure illustrates an example of a SIP message that's manipulated by the device as follows:

 1. | Removes the "Unknown_header: unknown_value" in the incoming message. |